 - Park Strip Lawn Removal Rebate: Receive $1 per square foot for replacing the lawn in your park strip with a water-efficient design, or $1.25 per square foot if you also attend a free park strip class.

-- The Central Utah Water Conservancy District is offering free landscaping classes, as well as classes for children and youth.
-Landscaping classes cover growing fruits and vegetables, sprinkler classes, planting bed design classes, and much more.
-Classes are free, but you must register online at cuwcd.com/classes.html.
-Click Here for a full list of classes
+- Free landscaping classes for adults and youth.
+The Central Utah Water Conservancy District offers Landscaping classes cover growing fruits and vegetables, sprinkler classes, planting bed design classes, and much more.

-- Do you have a wood or coal-burning stove that heats your house?
-Find out here how the state of Utah could pay for you to replace your old heater with either natural gas, propane, or electric central heating system.
+- Wood or coal-burning stove conversion could be free.
+Find out how the state of Utah could pay for you to replace your old heater with either natural gas, propane, or electric central heating system.